torch/nn/doc/module.md

 Custom modules should not override this function.
 They should instead override [parameters(...)](#nn.Module.parameters) which is, in turn, called by the present function.

 This function will go over all the weights and gradWeights and make them view into a single tensor (one for weights and one for gradWeights).
 Since the storage of every weight and gradWeight is changed, this function should be called only once on a given network.

+Type of parameters can be specified by setting `specific` to either 'weight' or 'bias'.

 <a name="nn.Module.training"/>
 ### training() ###